brennanbrown/notes/programming/github-fundamentals.md

 git push -u origin master t
 ```

-## Importance of an open-source and public repository.
+## Importance of an open-source and public repository

 - When a project is open-source, it means that anybody can view, modify, and distribute the project for any purpose.
   - This lowers the barries to adoption.